nikki-experiments/my-react-boilerplate/README.md

     $ npm start

 Create-react-app includes a mini web server, Babel, and Webpack.
 It also watches the files in your app for changes.
 When a change is made, your app is rebuilt and your browser automatically reloads to display the updated app.
 For more info, read the [create-react-app documentation](https://create-react-app.dev/docs/getting-started/).

+To deploy to production run `npm run build` to create an optimized build of your app in the build folder.

 If you want to add to the configuration tools, you can eject create-react-app by running the following script.
 Beware, that this can't be undone.
 ```